-During the midcentury era the production quality of household fittings like lights and lamps was extremely high, especially in affluent nations like Denmark, and particularly at the luxury end of the market occupied by modern design-driven companies such as Fog & Mørup, Lyfa, Louis Poulsen and Nordisk Solar Compagni.
+During the midcentury era the production quality of household fittings like lights and lamps was extremely high, especially in the affluent Scandi nations, and particularly at the luxury end of the market occupied by modern design-driven companies such as Fog & Mørup, Lyfa, Louis Poulsen and Nordisk Solar Compagni.
 No expense was spared by these companies in the development and production of their light fittings, which were designed and built to last a lifetime.

 Inevitably this approach meant the lights were often expensive, sometimes costing the equivalent of a week's average wage at the time.
 But their high quality means that many of them are still in excellent condition today, half a century or more after they were produced, while their timeless modernist style remains fresh and relevant to both retro modern and contemporary modern homes.

 The role of lighting in midcentury modern interior design is to help define different activity zones and to create appropriate lighting and atmosphere for each area.
 These functions originate in the open-plan architecture of Scandi midcentury modern interiors, but are also appropriate to non-open-plan layouts.
 In the Scandi midcentury lighting style, instead of using just one or two centrally-positioned light fittings to illuminate an entire room, multiple lights are deployed across different areas to provide specific activity-appropriate illumination.